Aues6uen11Z/DaCapo/docs/README_en.md

 Before you start using it, you need to provide a configuration template that includes the content to be generated.
 In a configuration directory, `args.json` must be included, while `i18n` can be omitted.
 Specifically, the structure should look like this:

 ```
-----Template/		# Dirname is not import
+----Template/		# Dirname is not important
     |----args.json
     |----i18n/
          |----zh-CN.json